Beliavsky/Fortran-code-on-GitHub/README.md

 [fluxo](https://github.com/project-fluxo/fluxo): solves linear and nonlinear advection diffusion equations, for example the compressible Navier-Stokes equations, the resistive magneto-hydrodynamic equations and others

+[Fortran Environment for Numerics (FEN)](https://github.com/fradevita/FEN): environment for performing numerical simulations, including a finite difference solver for the incompressible Navier-Stokes equations, fast direct solver for the solution of the Poisson equation, volume of Fluid solver (MTHINC) for multiphase simulations, direct forcing immersed boundary method for simulation of flow around solid objects, and computational parallelism by MPI, by Francesco De Vita

 [Fortran LBM](https://github.com/samieeme/Fortran-LBM-MSc-2013): Lattice Boltzmann solver for fluid flows, by Mehdi Samiee

 [fosolvers](https://github.com/mianzhi/fosolvers): suite of free and open source solvers, created with the goals of solving practical engineering problems and being easy to hack, by mianzhi